MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/manage-environment-variables.md

 # Manage environment variables

-Environment variables are used to specify certain configurations for `azd` templates.
-These configurations can influence how resources are provisioned and deployed to Azure and how your CI/CD pipeline is setup.
+Environment variables can be configured to influence how resources are provisioned and deployed to Azure.
+This is especially useful when running azd in CI/CD workflow scenarios.

 ## Input Parameters Substitution

 Environment variables can be referenced in parameter files (`*.parameters.json` for Bicep, `*.tfvars.json` for Terraform) as part of provisioning.
 When an environment variable substitution syntax is encountered, `azd` will automatically substitute the reference with the actual environment variable value set.
-Substitution also occurs for certain configuration settings in `azure.yaml` (properties documented field 'Supports environment variable substitution'), and in deployment configuration files, such as deployment manifests for `aks`.
+Substitution also occurs for certain configuration settings in `azure.yaml` (properties documented with 'Supports environment variable substitution'), and in deployment configuration files, such as deployment manifests for `aks`.

 ### Example: Input parameter substitution (Bicep)